plasmodic/ecto/doc/source/install/index.rst

 Installing ecto
 ===============

-If you have access to a ROS repository, just install the ros-distro_name-ecto packages.
-E.g., if you are on Indigo:
+If you have access to a ROS repository, just install the `ros-<distro>-ecto-xxx` packages.
+E.g., if you are on indigo:

 .. code-block:: bash

-    sudo apt-get install ros-indigo-ecto
+    sudo apt-get install ros-indigo-ecto-*

 Otherwise, ecto is still easy to build from source: